Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 BGM Wealth Partners

-BGM Wealth Partners has been serving Bloomington-area clients for more than two decades.
-The firm currently works exclusively with individuals, just over half of whom have a high net worth.
+BGM Wealth Partners has been serving Bloomington-area clients for nearly three decades.
+The firm currently works exclusively with individuals, just under half of whom have a high net worth.

 BGM Wealth Partners provides a wide range of fee-only services to its clients, which means the firm does not receive extra commissions on top of client-paid fees.
 Its available services include investment management, financial planning, consulting, wealth coaching and selection of independent investment managers.